 Nevertheless, I have chosen what I consider to be the best scuba diving BCD's at various price points - entry level or budget, mid range and high end - as well as ones specifically for women and the more technical divers.

 To this end, I have read many ratings and reviews of various scuba diving BC's.
 I have only chosen those models which have received many top reviews from lots of different users.
 My reasoning is if it has universal good marks, chances are you will be happy with it too.

 (If you need more general information on BC's, see our free Scuba Diving BC Buying Guide .)

 Some top rated BC's from last year's picks fell off the list while a few still made the cut.
 My goal is to update this list about every 6-12 months or so, so you can rest assured you are getting the best bcd available right now.

-So if you are planning on doing some diving in the 2015-2016 season and need a bc, this list is for you.
+So if you are planning on doing some diving and need a bc, this list is for you.